-Copies of this document, entitled the California Teachers Association Employees' Retirement Benefits Plan, and the Prior Plan document, entitled The California Teachers Association Staff Retirement Plan, are available from the Plan Office.
+1 Copies of this document, entitled the California Teachers Association Employees' Retirement Benefits Plan, and the Prior Plan document, entitled The California Teachers Association Staff Retirement Plan, are available from the Plan Office.

-Each Participating Employer whose employees were required to make member Required Contributions are identified by a footnote (°) in the lists in Section I.A below.
+2 Each Participating Employer whose employees were required to make member Required Contributions is identified by a footnote (6) in the lists in Section I.A below.